BartMassey/advent-of-code-2016/README.md

 I learned a ton of Rust and a little bit of software engineering I should already have known writing these.

+There's also some engineering infrastructure in the form of the `template` directory and the `mkday.sh` shell script.
+This sped up each day's setup considerably.

 These solutions deserve a much more thorough top-level description than I have the energy to write at this point.
 I will revise this file in the indefinite future.